-As a kid I always dreamed of adventures in cars – I had a little Post Office Telephones Dinky Morris Series E van that I imagined I travelled the world in.
-It was fitted out as a motor home long before that idea was fashionable but of course you would struggle to get a bed in the back of a Series E – let alone the kitchen sink and everything else… such are the dreams of child.
+As a kid I always dreamed of adventures in cars – I had a little Post Office Telephone Dinky Morris Series E van that I imagined I travelled the world in.
+It was fitted out as a motorhome long before that idea was fashionable but, of course, you would struggle to get a bed in the back of a Series E – let alone the kitchen sink and everything else… such are the dreams of child.

 Family, mortgages, starting a business – all got in the way and the Ashley was put into storage (and later stolen and scrapped – but that’s another story!)

 In 1981 I was working as a Furniture Buyer for a large Cooperative group and I’m really not sure what resurrected the idea but discussions began in a very ‘broad brush’ and rather ‘wispy’ way – and seemed to firm up as the year progressed.
 My records show that the idea was set in concrete on 15 February 1981.

 I had made some really good friends in the trade and, to be honest, a buyer at this level has quite a lot of clout – a lot of companies wanted to deal with us.
 Over and above the strictly business side of things though, three company representatives really had become very good friends and with promises of sponsorship in place – the whole idea became a reality.
 The question was – how?

 I was pretty set on the Round Britain Drive idea from my childhood so that was never in question.
 But in what car and who with was certainly not settled – although my very good friend and neighbour John was a name in the frame from the early days of the project.
 Another was Nigel – a furniture rep, who later joined a food manufacturing company.